dashingsoft/pyarmor/docs/usage.rst

 Except the obfuscated scripts, all the :ref:`runtime files` need to be distributed to the end user.

-Note that the dynamic library `_pytransfrom` is plain, in order to protect it, refer to :ref:`Protect Dynamic Library _pytransform`
+About the security of obfuscated scripts, refer to :ref:`The Security of PyArmor`

 Generating License For Obfuscated Scripts
 -----------------------------------------